Establishing trust with your customers is a key element to growing & fostering long-term relationships with your customers.

 I’ve had some online shop owners not want to display reviews because they didn’t want it to take away from their products.

 Or they just want to keep the style of their site very minimalistic.

-This often comes in them checking out other well-known brands and seeing that they aren’t really showing a ton of reviews.
+They often come to this conclusion, from checking out other well-known brands who they see aren’t really showing a ton of reviews.

 But what the business owner is failing to realize is …